 WATAN’s Food Security and Livelihoods (FSL) Program are frequently delivered in conjunction with other sectors and vary substantially depending on the situation.
 They concentrate on three key areas:

 During and soon after an emergency, ensuring access to food and the safeguarding of livelihoods, mostly through ready-to-eat rations, free bread, food baskets, cash support, and in-kind transfers.

-Increasing self-employment, paid work, and entrepreneurship in rural and urban areas to advance improved food security, and the improvement of household resilience, such as (Small business grants, supporting food processing, create job opportunities related to agriculture, livestock, and irrigation activities, and Cash for work) projects.
+Increasing self-employment, paid work, and entrepreneurship in rural and urban areas to advance food security, and improve household resilience, such as (Small business grants, supporting food processing, creating job opportunities related to agriculture, livestock, and irrigation activities, and Cash for work) projects.

 The first project was initiated in 2012 by the Food Security Program, which resulted in the distribution of 3,800 food baskets in Homs, Hama, Aleppo, the Damascus rural and Deir Ezzor to help 22,400 beneficiaries.
 Due to successful implementation and urgent needs, WATAN worked in the same year to support bakeries and provide 210 tons of flour in Deir Ezzor with RAHMA International.